TwilightWingsStudio/CompositeGear/README.md

 ## License & Copyright
 Copyright (c) 2018 ZCaliptium.
-This project licensed under LGPL v3.
+This project is licensed under LGPL v3.
 See LICENSE.txt for all details or go to http://www.gnu.org/licenses/lgpl-3.0.txt